-I am a PhD in social work and currently a Postdoctoral fellow at Socialhögskolan.
+I am a PhD in social work and work as a researcher at School of Social Work.
 My general research interest are in the areas of prostitution, civil society and digitalization.
 My research is about how citizens interact, mobilize and organise on the internet and social media.

 I have been involved in several research projects about the internet, social media and civil society and written about sex workers/sex service providers’ and sex clients’ mobilization and organization at local, national and international level.
 My dissertation Collective Action by Sex Service Providers and Sex Clients on the Internet (2014) shows how, despite it being illegal to purchase sexual services in Sweden, sex clients and sex service providers meet on forums, to pursue joint interests and negotiate “collective contracts” concerning the rules that should apply on the prostitution market.
 Internet has offered new ways to interact and has enabled individuals to act collectively and pursue common interests outside formal organizations.
 New organizational forms have also emerged.